Carbon Monoxide

 What is carbon monoxide?

-• Carbon monoxide is a colorless, odorless, and poisonous gas.
-It is formed during the combustion of various fuels, including gasolinediesel fuel, natural gas, wood, coal, kerosene, and propane, as well as plant-derived substances such as tobacco smoke and cannabis (marijuana) smoke.
+• It is formed during the combustion of various fuels, including gasolinediesel fuel, natural gas, wood, coal, kerosene, and propane, as well as plant-derived substances such as tobacco smoke and cannabis (marijuana) smoke.

 • Carbon monoxide can replace oxygen in the bloodstream.
-During pregnancy, reduced levels of oxygen in the bloodstream can affect the development of the baby’s brain.
+During pregnancy, reduced levels of oxygen in the bloodstream can affect the development of the baby’s brain

 How does exposure to carbon monoxide occur?